-In the month of February, 2023, significant changes were introduced by the Costa Rica Government to the Application requirements for the Inversionista (Investor) Category for Temporary Residency.
+In the month of February, 2023, significant changes were introduced by the Costa Rica Government to the Application requirements for the Inversionista (Investor) Category for Temporary Residency and the provisions for the requirements for Pensionado (Pension Income) and Rentista (Investment Income) Temporary Residency Category Applications were enunciated.
 In addition, the long-awaited pronouncement of the Regulations for Costa Rica Law 9996, respecting the Temporary Residency Import Tax and associated tax relief benefits for Applicants who are granted Temporary Residency, was announced.
 The following is a synopsis of these changes and a review of the requirements for the three Categories of Temporary Residency being, Inversionista (Investor), Rentista (Investment Income), and Pensionado ((Life Pension Income), currently in effect.

 General Documentary Requirements